Year of Publication

 Digital Object Identifier (DOI)

 Obst, Ashleigh G., "COMPARISON OF GENERAL AND HIGH PROBABILITY MOTOR SEQUENCE ATTENTIONAL CUES FOR INCREASING VOCABULARY IDENTIFICATION IN STUDENTS WITH AUTISM" (2017).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 48.